Is my Mom a Narcissist?

 A daughter’s response –

 Depending on the severity of her need and how locked into this dynamic, you will try valiantly to look good for Mom.
 Everyday life struggles—with your career, your relationships, anything really—can send you into an anxious tailspin if you worry you are not measuring up.
-You wear a mask of perfection even though you feel anything but.
+So you wear a mask of perfection even though you feel anything but.

 You may look as though you don’t have a care in the world, but deep down inside, you may feel like a fraud just waiting for someone to find you out.

-Believing mother knows best
+Believing mother knows best.

 You are prone to go along with the idea that Mom knows best and tell yourself that she only wants the best for you.
 Even though it irritates you on one level, it also seems normal that she is constantly correcting and “improving” you.
 Even if she doesn’t offer it, you seek out her input.
 That becomes the expectation.
 On a more unconscious level, you are careful not to outshine her.